 Touring the 3-day AVGC utopia

 This year, the organisers had markedly ameliorated the process, making it easier to manoeuvre through the exhibitions, contests and sessions with a phone application.
 Threading through the main entrance, I was thrilled by the pleasant reception.
-Volunteers in pink were evenly spread over the ground perimeters to help out the attendees get to their desired sessions or contests.
+Volunteers in pink were evenly spread over the ground perimeters to help the attendees get to their desired sessions and contests.

 Refreshing monsoon winds swept over the green grounds where a posing model stood enwreathed by the budding artists sketching and sculpting on their canvases while a smattering of exhibition stalls buzzed with a cacophony of enthusiasts learning about new technology.

 Tripling up as GAFX, the gaming, animation and VFX summit allowed me to witness an eclectic set of speakers from diverse backgrounds ranging from production houses to visual effects companies and top animation studios from all over the world.
 Top visual effects artists from prominent studios like Firefly Studio, redchillies.vfx, MPC and Double Negative that I had only heard about just ordinarily walking across the street to get to their sessions was a striking spectacle.
 I kid you not!
 There were all there.
 Students flocking VFX veteran Pete Draper made me fathom the enormity of the VFX scene in India.